MƒA Muller Award for Professional Influence in Education

 What are the criteria for selection?

-Individuals will be selected based on evidence of influence and professional contribution to the teaching and education of Mathematics and Science, as well as support for other educators.
+Individuals will be selected based on evidence of influence and professional contribution to the math and/or science teaching profession, as well as support for other educators.

 Why does the award put such an emphasis on influence?

 MƒA recognizes, rewards, and celebrates excellent classroom teaching through our fellowships and the work of the MƒA community.
 This award is different in that it seeks to recognize how teachers are positively impacting the broader landscape of math and science teaching and their fellow educators.